 The right tools can help kids develop new skills and share their progress while they learn at home.

-We’re seeing a shift in education from classroom to living room, directed to self-directed, formal to informal.
+Thanks to the uncertainty cause by the pandemic, we’re seeing a shift in education from classroom to living room, directed to self-directed, formal to informal.
 And naturally, this changes the nature of learning itself.
 Prescribed curricula, schedules and exams are being replaced by organic, unstructured learning that often relies on technology.
 It’s challenging for parents and children to say the least—but it’s also a chance to let creativity and imagination drive kids’ development.
 With the right tools and opportunities to share their learning, children can stay motivated, excited and engaged as they go.

 Class is in session—sort of